FeanorTheElf/feanor-math/Readme.md

 This library uses nightly Rust, ~~and even unstable features like const-generics and specialization~~ - this caused too much of a headache, so I removed those uses again.

+### Update notes

+The most important changes from version 3.x.y are the following:
+ - attempted to simplify the overall design; carefully introducing dynamic dispatch when it doesn't harm performance or type safety, make ring elements and [`RingStore`]s `Clone`
+ - performance improvements, in particular to polynomial gcd and factorization

 ## A short introduction

 The project started with the idea that algorithmic number theory usually focuses on the rings it works with.